eklam/War-Of-Conquest/README.md

 ### Targaryens of Valyria
 - [4] Aegon Targaryen
-  - 1 skull
+  - 1 dragon
   - *Non-Targaryen support units add +0 combat strength.*
 - [3] Orys Baratheon
   - 2 swords | 1 forts
 - [2] Queen Visenya
-  - 1 skull
+  - 1 dragon
   - *If you win the battle, you can replace one enemy Footmen or Knight for one Targaryen Footmen.*
 - [2] Queen Rhaenys
-  - 1 skull | 1 forts
+  - 1 dragon | 1 forts
 - [1] Daemon Velaryon
   - *If there are no ships invoveld in any side of this battle, this card gain 1 Sword and 1 Forticiation icon.*
 - [1] Jon Mooton